23 Films That Changed My Life

 Food Matters

-More and more through out my transformation I started to lose trust in the pharmaceutical industry.
-Far too much money is involved and there are too many ulterior motives to trust these multi billion dollar corporations.
-We are being sold crap that we don’t need and rather than making us more healthy it is often detrimental to our greater.
-Good health is quite simple and most problems can be avoided by taking care of our bodies.
+More and more throughout my transformation, I started to lose trust in the pharmaceutical industry.
+Far too much money is involved and there are too many ulterior motives to trust these multi-billion dollar corporations.
+We are being sold products that we don’t need and, rather than making us more healthy, it is often detrimental to our greater wellbeing.
+Good health is often quite simple and most problems can be avoided by taking care of our bodies.
 When in doubt, use nutrition, not prescriptions.

-If the companies actually made us healthier than we wouldn’t have to buy their product any more.
-What’s their business incentive in making us healthier?
+If the companies actually made us healthier then we wouldn’t have to buy their products any more.
+What’s their business incentive in helping us to become truly healthy?

 Watch the trailer here